LEAN-96/RAG-Demystified/README.md

 $$\sum_{z \in \text{top-k}(p(z|x))}$$
 ==

 This term represents the probability that a document 𝑧 is relevant to the input 𝑥.
 It tells us how likely each document is to contain the information we need.
+This document probability is derived from the retrieval score of the document.

 $$p_n(z|x)$$
 ==